Wintertime icicles may pretty and pleasing to the eye, however, icicles usually indicate a more serious and potentially costly problem.

 Avoid heat loss by plugging air leaks.
 Air leaks can be tough to stop, but most heat loss is through the ceiling into the attic.
 Always inspect your attic and plug any unblocked walls, gaps in drywall, and cracks around pipes and your chimney.
 Try using foam or caulking as a solution.

 Plan to remove snow.
 After each snowfall, remove the top layers or snow from your roof with a roof rake (snow rake) which will eliminate ice dam formation.
 Please do this with caution if you choose to do this yourself and never use a roof rake when standing on a ladder.

 Ensure proper attic insulation and ventilation.
 Check your attic’s insulation and ventilation, if heat is escaping, not only will it make your energy bills rise, but bad bad insulation or faulty ventilation will cause the snow on your roof to melt, filling your gutters with water and eventually creating an ice dam.

-Consult a professional and get for a free inspection.
-Call Highmark for a free inspection of your attic and roof.
-We can assess the potential risk for ice dams, properly insulate attic spaces, stop air leaks, and remove any already formed ice dams.
-To schedule a free inspection, contact us by filling out our form or calling 952-641-6086.
+Consult a professional.
+Call Highmark to assess the potential risk for ice dams, properly insulate attic spaces, stop air leaks, and remove any already formed ice dams.
+To schedule an appointment, contact us by filling out our form or calling 952-641-6086.